rishabhc32/everyday-stuff/devrant-sticker/README.md

 ### Notes
 * Initially I tried `POP3` to read emails but it was doing weird shit, so switched to `IMAP`.
-* The stickers request is still pending, I have mailed to them.
-Waiting for the response.
+* ~~The stickers request is still pending, I have mailed to them.
+Waiting for the response.~~ Update, I received stickers after 2-3 weeks.
 * __Defualt password__ for each account, __imap host__, __imap account__ and __password__ are all set as `environment variable`.
 If they are not set, `exception` will be raised.
     * `export PASSWORD=password`, for _default password_
     * `export IMAP_HOST=host`, for _IMAP_HOST_